10 Weird Looking Snakes Across The Globe

 Author: Omid Mozaffari – public domain

-This menacing viper lives solely in the far northwest of Iran.
-Despite its murderous expression, the spider-tailed horned viper is just trying to survive, and its solution is an unusual tail that mimics the appearance of spiders.
-All the ingredients are in place: there’s a bulbous blob for its body, and 8 super thin spindly scales for its legs.
-To complete the deception, Pseudocerastes urarachnoides moves the tail rhythmically in a figure of eight pattern.
-It’s believed to use this spider tail to lure in birds, as a lark found in its stomach is one of its confirmed prey species (not much research has been done).
+All the ingredients are in place, as there’s a bulbous blob for its arachnoid body, and 8 super-thin spindly scales for its legs.
+To complete the deception, Pseudocerastes urarachnoides moves this tail rhythmically in a figure of eight pattern.
+It’s believed to use this spider tail to lure in birds, as a lark found in its stomach is one of its few confirmed prey species (research is currently very scarce).

 9 Rhinocerous ratsnake